trambui09/ride-share/README.md

 ### Step 4: Total Driver's Earnings and Number of Rides
 Iterate through the data structure to display, by printing in terminal, the following info:
-- how many rides each driver has given
+- the number of rides each driver has given
-- how much money each driver has made
+- the total amount of money each driver has made

-Optionally, also display what each driver's average rating is.
+- the average rating for each driver
+- Which driver made the most money?
+- Which driver has the highest average rating?

+Optionally, print in the terminal:
+- For each driver, on which day did they make the most money?

 ## Wrap up